pixeldesu/userstyles/README.md

 ## License

-Visuals is licensed under the aGPLv3.
+All userstyles are licensed under the aGPLv3.